Parliament Act 2025

 You could also call this:

-You can apply for a stay of court or tribunal proceedings if the Speaker grants you a certificate under section 24.
+You can apply for a stay of court proceedings if the Speaker gives you a certificate under section 24.
 You do this by filing an application with the court or tribunal and including the Speaker's certificate.
-You must also serve copies of the application on the other parties to the proceedings.
-If the court or tribunal is satisfied you have applied correctly, they will refer your file to a judicial officer.
-The judicial officer will then stay the proceedings, except for any claims unrelated to the communications covered by the certificate.
+You must also serve the application to the other parties involved.
+If the court or tribunal is satisfied you have followed the correct process, they will refer your application to a judicial officer.
+The judicial officer will then immediately stay the proceedings, except for any unrelated claims.
 The order to stay the proceedings must be sealed and served.
 The stayed proceedings are considered finally determined.
 No fee can be charged for applying for a stay or for the order to stay the proceedings.
-The plaintiff or prosecutor can still discontinue or withdraw the proceedings if they want to.
+The plaintiff or prosecutor can still choose to discontinue or withdraw the proceedings if they want to.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.